 \subsubsection{Checkpoint Writing}

-When writing to the checkpoint file, we first decrypt the data for the registers holding the program counter, stack pointer, and frame pointer from the originally saved execution context and write them to the file for each thread.
-We then obtain the data from the segment registers for each thread and write that as well.
-Following that, we write the process information structure and then iterate through our saved memory mappings (which would not include the temporary stack mapping) and dump each of them to the checkpoint file preceded by their corresponding information structure.
+When writing to the checkpoint file, we first write the program counter, stack pointer, and frame pointer from the originally saved execution context to the file for each thread.
+Following that, we write the data from segment registers and the process information structure, and then dump each memory mapping of the process to the checkpoint file, preceded by its corresponding information structure.